 Key Stage 5 Curriculum Overview

 To select the correct curriculum, students need to take into account their predicted attainment 8 score.
-They will follow a programme of either two double or four single or one double and two single courses at L3, and the details of this are contained in the prospectus.
-There are also a number of L2 pathways available.
+They will follow a programme of either two double or four single or one double and two single courses at L3.

 Choosing this subject combination is the most important decision that students have yet made in your education.
 Any decisions need to be researched carefully including finding out more about the subjects by reading the prospectus and / or by talking to the staff who teach those subjects.
 Students should also consider if their subject choices match their future ambitions, whether that be employment or university.
 A conversation with any members of the Duke’s Sixth Form or Careers Team will help you to make an informed choice

 If students move into Duke’s Sixth Form and have not passed GCSE English and/or Maths with at least a grade 4 then it is now a mandatory requirement that they re-sit these qualifications.
 These subjects are vital for entry into university or employment.

 How to choose the right course for you